Septic Services in Liberty Hill, TX

 Edwards Aquifer Considerations

 Portions of Williamson County near Liberty Hill fall within the Edwards Aquifer Recharge Zone or Transition Zone.
-The Edwards Aquifer is one of Texas's most important groundwater resources, serving over 2 million people (Edwards Aquifer Authority), and properties within protected zones face additional regulatory requirements.
+The Edwards Aquifer is one of Texas's most important groundwater resources, and properties within protected zones face additional regulatory requirements.

 If your property falls within the Edwards Aquifer Recharge Zone, you'll need a Water Pollution Abatement Plan approved by TCEQ before authorization to construct your septic system.
 Additional setback distances, system design requirements, and monitoring obligations may apply.
 Check with Williamson County to determine whether your specific property falls within the protected zone.

 Liberty Hill's growth has been extraordinary.
-The city grew 277% from 2010 to 2020, and the pace hasn't slowed.
-Between 2022 and 2023 alone, population increased 27%.
+The city grew 277 percent from 2010 to 2020, and the pace hasn't slowed.
+Between 2022 and 2023 alone, population increased 27 percent.
 The median household income of $111,000 reflects the affluent Austin-area residents relocating here for more space and lower housing costs while maintaining metropolitan access.

 This growth creates infrastructure challenges.
 Municipal sewer expansion can't keep pace with residential development.
 The city is working on the San Gabriel Wastewater Interceptor Extension project, which will eventually bring centralized sewer to more properties, but for now, thousands of homes depend on individual septic systems.